 For foodies, this is also a great destination.
 The abbey has its own cheese factory.
 They make their own cheeses which are sold in the on-site store.

 Did you know?
-Two-thirds of the abbey’s income comes from their cheeses.
+Two-thirds of the abbey’s income comes from their cheeses which 12 varieties are available.

 Aside from cheeses, the abbey also makes its own ciders.
 They are the only one selling champagne-style Calvados (cider brandy) in Quebec.